pbl64k/coursera-progfun-faqs/week7-a6-streams-faq.md

 **What does `terrainFunction` really mean?**

-Whether any part of the playing piece can be located at these coordinates without player losing the game.
+Whether any part of the playing piece can be located at these coordinates without losing the game.

 **Is `neighborsWithHistory` supposed to produce an infinite stream of positions?**